 “Finding the path our ancestors walked is not always easy but the rewards of the journey make the effort worthwhile.” -Unknown

-When you search in FamilySearch you’ll see there is a tab above the results section called “Collections”.
-This tab will help you narrow down your potentially large list of search results.
+When you search in FamilySearch you’ll see there are filters and tools for narrowing your search.
+Use the section called “Collections”, this section will help you narrow down your potentially large list of search results.
 You can select the specific type of record you are searching for, to hone in on your search.
 Under each record type, you will find the collection names.
 Select or deselect collections to match your search criteria.
-Perform another search, to answer additional questions, using this same tool.
+Perform another search or use another filter, to answer additional questions.

 Gettin’ Wiki With It